Free Products

 How much does it cost?

 Our pricing varies depending on the type and size of the digital product.
 For example, you can purchase a single design for $3-$5, or choose a bundle of 12 designs for $15.
 We offer a variety of options so you can find something that fits both of your needs and your budget.
-For specific pricing and current offerings, please visit our website page for more information.
+For specific pricing and current offerings, please visit our website page and check the description box for more information.

 What file formats do you offer?

-Most of our products are delivered in commonly used formats such as PDF, PNG, or JPG (aka JPEG).
-Some templates may also include editable files (like Word, Excel, but mostly Canva).
-So you can add your own special touch.
-Please check each product description for details.
+Digital products are commonly used formats such as PDF, PNG, or JPG (aka JPEG).
+Some templates may also include editable files (like Word, Excel, Canva).
+Please check each product description for more details.
 It will let you know what's included in the download.

-Most digital products use software Canva.
-Please Note: Some edits contains premium canva pro elements.
-You cannot edit if you are not subscribed to canva pro; you can only view and download
+Most digital products use a software called Canva.
+Please Note: Some edits contain premium Canva pro elements.
+You cannot edit if you are not subscribed to Canva pro; you can only view and download.
+Each digital product description will give you details if you need to subscribe to Canva Pro before you purchase.

 How can I contact you?